- DOB August 5, 1992

 - Youth Experience U-17, U-20

-"Jack Mac," the 2009 NSCAA National Youth Player of the Year, appeared in 16 games during his first season, scoring three goals for the expansion Philadelphia Union.
+The 2009 NSCAA National Youth Player of the Year appeared in 16 games during his first season, scoring three goals for the expansion Philadelphia Union.
 He figured in roughly half the team's games in 2011 but only found the back of the net once.
 The next season started off poorly, as the Union struggled under Peter Nowak and McInerney fell to the bottom of the depth chart.

 "He didn’t tell us how we were playing or what we should do," McInerney told MLSsoccer.com about Nowak.
 "So I didn’t know much."
-Nowak was fired, however, and new manager John Hackworth reinserted his young charge.
+Nowak was fired, however, in July of 2012 and new manager John Hackworth reinserted his young charge.
 The move rejuvenated the striker, who scored four times in the final six games of the season and finished the season with eight goals in 25 games.
 He carried that form into the start of the 2013 season, and he scored 11 times the first 15 games of the year.